GitLab's

 intended for CI-based analyses.
 This post details techniques for GitLab CI

-scripts that will allow the job to pass when the script fails to accurately
+scripts that allow the job to pass when the script fails to accurately reflect

 GitLab Pages